 At Mercantile Barristers, we aim to provide legal solutions to meet all of our clients’ objectives.
 Dispute avoidance and early resolution of disputes is the first step before litigation starts and our Civil and Commercial Litigation barristers have the experience to assist in identifying and anticipating potentially contentious civil and commercial litigation issues.
 Our early intervention will ensure that costs are managed and contained as far as possible and that a cost/benefit analysis of any course of action is thoroughly explored.

-Members at Mercantile Barristers specialise in all aspects of Civil and Commercial Litigation and this is enhanced by their Public Access training.
+Members at Mercantile Barristers are specialist litigators and this is enhanced by their Public Access training.
 A significant number are authorised by the Bar Standards Board to Conduct Litigation as such they are able to fulfil both the solicitor’s and the barrister’s function in a case.
 Our barristers are happy to be consulted by and they regularly accept instructions directly from professionals and discerning private clients at any time.

 Once the court forms have been filled in and the pleadings have been filed and served, the court may require the parties to attend court for interim applications or a trial of the matter at hand.
 Members of chambers specialise in oral advocacy in courts across England and Wales and are available to advise clients on what they may expect when attending court.